 Comprising 5 imposing peaks, the Langdales is one of the most remote and dramatic areas of the Lake District.
 After a strenuous day exploring the Langdale Pikes, you’ll be ready for a rest by the end of the day.
 Luckily, this remote valley has some of the most authentic hiker’s pubs in the country.

-Sticklebarn, a National Trust café, serves environmentally friendly food that aims to minimise its carbon footprint.
-It also has a great selection of beers, good facilities to freshen up and a few tables outside.
+Sticklebarn // A National Trust café, Sticklebarn serves environmentally friendly food that aims to minimise its carbon footprint.
+It also has a great selection of beers, good facilities to freshen up, and a few tables outside.

-But one of the best watering holes in the Lake District is the legendary Hiker’s Bar in the Old Dungeon Ghyll Hotel.
-There’s no pretence here, just a charmingly dated pub set directly under the towering pikes of the Langdales.
+Old Dungeon Ghyll Hotel // One of the best watering holes in the Lake District, the legendary Hiker’s Bar in the Old Dungeon Ghyll Hotel is charmingly dated and directly under the towering pikes of the Langdales.

-Stock Ghyll Force, a dramatic 70-foot waterfall is just a short walk from the centre of town.
-The river that feeds it continues through Ambleside running under the charming 17th-century Bridge House – a popular photo spot in the Lake District.
+- Visit Stock Ghyll Force, a 70-metre waterfall just a short walk from the centre of town, then photograph the 17th-century Bridge House straddling the river.

-09 – TAKE THE SHORT WALK UP LOUGHRIGG
+9 – TAKE THE SHORT, SCENIC WALK UP LOUGHRIGG

 The slopes of Loughrigg are stunning with bobbling mounds of grass strewn with sheep, heather-covered hillocks split by zigzagging dry stone walls, and paths leading over wooden stiles down to shimmering lakes.

-The most important contribution Cartmel has made to the British food scene, however, is in the form of sticky toffee pudding.
-While the origins of the dish are hotly disputed, the Village Shop in Cartmel popularised the dish by establishing a microwaveable, take-home version which is now sold in most supermarkets throughout the country.
+The most important contribution Cartmel has made to the British food scene, however, is Sticky Toffee Pudding which was popularised by the Village Shop who developed a take-home version that is now sold in most supermarkets throughout the country.

 Windermere is the largest natural lake in England and a popular spot for all types of boating excursions.